Queen's Radio

-Queen's Radio (or QR) is a student radio station, broadcasting a wide variety of shows, based at Queen's University, Belfast, Northern Ireland, currently broadcasting via online stream.
+Queen's Radio (or QR) is a student radio station, based at Queen's University, Belfast, Northern Ireland.
+Its programming consists of a wide variety of shows and music from across genres.
+It is currently broadcasting via online stream and TuneIn.

-Its studios are located in the Students' Union building.
+Its studios are located in the Students' Union building at One Elmwood.
 It is the only licensed student station broadcasting in Northern Ireland, and one of several on the island.

 History

 Queen's Radio began broadcasting on 29 September 2003, initially over the Queen's University campus network and then the internet.
 In late 2005, the station was successful in acquiring a low-powered AM licence, allowing it to broadcast to Queen's Halls of Residence (Elms Village) directly via Medium Wave.
 This service commenced on 6 February 2006.

 Queen's Radio is operated by the 'Queen's University of Belfast Radio Club', which was originally formed in 1953, making it two years older than the independent student newspaper The Gown.
 The old Radio Club was a general purpose electronics, amateur radio and computer club, and provided facilities for students to pursue hobby interests in these areas and participated in amateur radio contests, etc. In the late 1990s the University evicted it from its premises in Fitzwilliam St and the club became almost dormant for several years.

 In 2001, the Radio Club was taken over by a group of students with the intention of forming a broadcast radio station, and giving QUB students experience of all aspects of broadcast radio.
 After two years of acquiring equipment, building up membership and negotiating with the Students' Union for premises, the station was ready to broadcast at the start of term in the 2003/04 academic year.
 The first live show was 'The Lunchbox' presented by Ian Llewellyn, although a pilot show had already been recorded by Shane Horan before the summer break.

 There was previously a temporary RSL (restricted service licence) FM radio station at Queen's called 'Fresh Air'.
-This operated during the first four weeks of term in September 1995 and was hosted by Cool FM DJs and some students, including the now BBC Radio Ulster presenter/producer Donna Legge, Citybeat presenter Stuart Robinson, Pádraig Mac Donnchadha and Downtown Radio DJ Lynda Cullan but was not set up or run by students at Queen's.
+This operated during the first four weeks of term in September 1995 and was hosted by Cool FM DJs and some students, including the now BBC Radio Ulster presenter/producer Donna Legge, Citybeat presenter Stuart Robinson, Pádraig Mac Donnchadha and Downtown Radio DJ Lynda Cullan, but it was not set up or run by students at Queen's.